Elementary charge

-The elementary charge, usually denoted by e, is a fundamental physical constant, defined as the electric charge carried by a single proton (+1 e) or, equivalently, the magnitude of the negative electric charge carried by a single electron, which has charge −1 e.
-(Note: The symbol e has another useful mathematical meaning due to which its use as label for elementary charge is avoided in theoretical physics.
-For example, in quantum mechanics one wants to be able to write compactly plane waves $e^{i \mathbf k \cdot \mathbf r}$ with the use of Euler's number $e = e^{1} = \exp(1)$.
-In the US, Euler's number is often denoted e (italicized), while it is usually denoted e (roman type) in the UK and Continental Europe.
-Somewhat confusingly, in atomic physics, e sometimes denotes the electron charge, i.e. the negative of the elementary charge.
-The symbol q_{e} is also used for the charge of an electron.)

-In SI units, the coulomb is defined such that the value of the elementary charge is exactly or 160.2176634 zeptocoulombs (zC).
-Since the 2019 revision of the SI, the seven SI base units are defined in terms of seven fundamental physical constants, of which the elementary charge is one.

-In the centimetre–gram–second system of units (CGS), the corresponding quantity is 4.8032047×10^-10 statcoulombs.
-(Note: This is derived from the CODATA 2018 value, since one coulomb corresponds to exactly 2997924580 statcoulombs.
-The conversion factor is ten times the numerical value of speed of light in metres per second.)
+The elementary charge, usually denoted by e, is the magnitude of the charge on an electron and a fundamental physical constant defined to be exactly The elementary charge is a measure of the coupling strength of the electromagnetic force and one of the seven defining constants of the International System of Units (SI).

+Before being set to a fixed value as part of the 2019 revision of the SI, the elementary charge was viewed as a quantity to be determined experimentally.

 Robert A. Millikan and Harvey Fletcher's oil drop experiment first directly measured the magnitude of the elementary charge in 1909, differing from the modern accepted value by just 0.6%.
 Under assumptions of the then-disputed atomic theory, the elementary charge had also been indirectly inferred to ~3% accuracy from blackbody spectra by Max Planck in 1901 and (through the Faraday constant) at order-of-magnitude accuracy by Johann Loschmidt's measurement of the Avogadro constant in 1865.

 As a unit

 In some natural unit systems, such as the system of atomic units, e functions as the unit of electric charge.
 The use of elementary charge as a unit was promoted by George Johnstone Stoney in 1874 for the first system of natural units, called Stoney units.
 Later, he proposed the name electron for this unit.
-At the time, the particle we now call the electron was not yet discovered and the difference between the particle electron and the unit of charge electron was still blurred.
+At the time, the particle we now call the electron was not yet discovered and the conceptual distinction between the particle electron and the unit of charge electron was still blurred.
 Later, the name electron was assigned to the particle and the unit of charge e lost its name.
 However, the unit of energy electronvolt (eV) is a remnant of the fact that the elementary charge was once called electron.